H-1B Eligible Academic Titles

 The turnaround time for processing the hiring of foreign nationals on an H-1B Visa is 3-5 months.
 We recommend submitting new and renewal cases to us at least 4 months in advance of the desired start date.
 The timeline is critically dependent on responses from federal agencies, such as USCIS.
 Where applicable, the overall timeline will also be affected by processing times at the US Consulate/Embassy abroad issuing the visa.
 Submitting the request as early as possible will support timely processing and greater certainty for academic units and new employees alike, especially for new employees who are currently outside the U.S.

-The image below links to a PDF where you can scale to your liking.
+The workflow image below links to a PDF where you can scale to your liking.
+This workflow is also available in a Word document.

 Who needs an H-1B visa?